-HOA Policy: 7 Steps for Easy, Effective (and Respectful) Rule Enforcement
+How to Enforce HOA Rules: 7 Steps for Effective (and Respectful) Rule Enforcement

 Of course, it all begins with a strong foundation – meaning you’ve taken steps to create policies that are relevant for your community or building (to learn more, read Before Creating a New Policy, Ask These 5 Questions).
 After you’ve created the right policies, how can you ensure that your policies are easy to follow (and enforcement is clearly understood)?
 Start with these 7 steps.

 1. Explain the “why” behind HOA rules and policies.

 As mentioned in our policy communication article, communication and education are key when it comes to compliance.
 Ensure that every member of your association, including new residents, is fully informed about the what, how, and, most importantly, the underlying reasons behind your policy.